sonic-net/SONiC/doc/Sonic-mclag-hld.md

 - To prevent CE from receiving duplicated traffic, peer link port must be isolated from MC-LAG enabled port.
 In the diagram of 7.2.1, if PEER2 receives traffic from PEER1 via PortChannel0002, the traffic will not be forwarded to PortChannel0001.
 The following ASIC functions achieve this goal.
 - In Linux kernel, ebtable is used to isolate peer link port and from MC-LAG port.
 The Linux command is like ‘ebtables –A FORWARD -i PortChannel0002 -o PortChannel0001 -j DROP’.
 PortChannel0002 is the peer-link input interface, and PortChannel0001 is the output interface.
 - In ASIC, ACL rule is used to isolate peer link from MC-LAG port.
 The rule is when the traffic is received from peer link and the output port is MC-LAG member port, the traffic must be dropped.
 It’s suggested to use isolation group, although isolation group is defined in SAI, but orchagent does not support it currently.
 Also isolation group may not be supported by all ASIC vendors.
 Using ACL is a more generic way to support the isolation function.
 We will refine this function to isolation group later if it’s required.
+- In theory a scenario may happen when the ACL installation process is slower than the port operation event.
+When the port is up in one peer, but the ACL is not installed in the other peer yet, the packet may be flooded over the peer link and the CE may receive the duplicated packet.
+Handling this scenario will be enhanced in future release.

 ## 7.3.
 Peer connection down

-### 7.3.1 Keepalive link failure
+### 7.3.1.
+Keepalive link failure

 ![Diagram 7.3.1](https://github.com/shine4chen/SONiC/blob/mclag/images/mclag_hld/MCLAG_HLD_7.3.1.png)
 Diagram 7.3.1

+- The peer keepalive is the MLAG control channel in current implementation.
 - When the keepalive link is down, it causes the peer connection is lost.
 But both peers are healthy.
 - Irrespective of the status of peer link, both devices are considering the peer device is down.
 - This situation may be look as a split-brain scenario (Both peers are healthy but there is no more real time synchronization between the peer devices), the standby peer changes its LACP system ID to the local default.
 Because the standby peer changed the LACP system ID, the CE device brings down the links connected to the standby.
 The result is all data traffic from CE are sent to the master.
 - If keepalive link is restored, peer connection will be established again, information will be sync’ed up between ICCP peers.
 When the ICCP connection is active, the standby will change local system ID to the peer system’s ID (MAC), hence the MC-LAG enabled links connected to standby will become active again.

-### 7.3.2 Peer device failure
+### 7.3.2.
+Peer device failure

 ![Diagram 7.3.2](https://github.com/shine4chen/SONiC/blob/mclag/images/mclag_hld/MCLAG_HLD_7.3.2.png)
 Diagram 7.3.2

 - Peer device failure will cause ICCP connection to go down.
 - If the master is down, the MC-LAG enabled ports connected CE are down, and the event is detected by the CE device.
 When the standby peer changes its LACP system ID to the local default, the CE device accepts the new LACP system ID of the links connected to the standby device.
 The result is all data traffic from CE are sent to the standby device.
+Since in current implementation it cannot distinguish this case and the case in the above section, the code implement the same way for both cases to change the standby’s LACP system ID.
+Otherwise the standby can keep the current system ID.
 - If the standby is down, no action is taken by ICCP in master.
 In this scenario, the CE device brings down the links to the standby.
 The result is all data traffic from CE are sent to the master.
 - If the peer device comes up online, peer connection will be established again, information will be sync’ed up between ICCP peers.

 ## 7.4.
 Peer link down

 ![Diagram 7.4](https://github.com/shine4chen/SONiC/blob/mclag/images/mclag_hld/MCLAG_HLD_7.4.png)
 Diagram 7.4

--	In this scenario, peers may be directly connected, or use other tools such as BFD to detect the status of peer-link.
+- In this scenario, peers may be directly connected, or use other tools such as BFD to detect the status of peer-link(Not supported currently).
 - If peer link and peer keepalive link is the same link, peer link down may cause peer connection down.
 In the case when keepalive connection is down, please see the above section.
+User should not design the network in this way.
 - When peer link is down, as shown above, all the MACs that point to the peer-link will be removed in both peers.
 Data forwarding for CE continues as usual.
 If ICCP connection uses this peer link interface, the action is the same as ‘peer connection down’.
 If ICCP connection doesn’t use this peer link interface, this is not a split-brain scenario because the state can still be synchronized by keepalive link.
 If one MC-LAG enabled port is down, data traffic may get lost since the peer link as a backup path is down.

 ## 7.5.
 Peer link is Vxlan tunnel

 - The peer link can be Vxlan tunnel.
-This scenario is test in progress.
+This scenario is test in progress, it will be supported in next release.

 # 8. SONiC system diagram for MCLAG